Value of Sugar to the Canadian Economy

 Alberta

-Taber, Alberta is home to Rogers Sugar beet processing plant.
-Rogers Sugar contracts with sugar beet growers to encourage continued high quality production and increased acreage of beets.
+Taber, Alberta is home to the Rogers Sugar (Lantic Inc.) sugar beet processing plant.
+Rogers Sugar contracts with sugar beet growers to plant approximately 25 - 30,000 acres each year to supply the Taber plant.
+This ensures continued supply of high quality beet sugar production for the western Canadian and export markets.
 Sugar beets are one of Alberta's main irrigated crops and Alberta is the only province to produce sugar from sugar beets.
 About 250 Alberta farms plant about 30,000 acres of beets each year for processing at Taber.

 Taber's sugar beet processing plant is the only one of its kind in the country.
 The plant has a processing capacity of 150,000 tonnes and is one of the most advanced sugar beet plants in North America.
 The plant underwent a $40 million expansion at the end of the 1990s.
 Installation of a wastewater facility for the plant created more than 20,000 hours of employment alone.
 Plant expansion has led to an increase in permanent employment and major growth in the local economy through housing starts, retail development and the growth of service industries.